 England 342-8 beat Australia 304 all out by 38 runs

-England's highest-ever ODI score against Australia (that record would emphatically be bettered later in the series) of 342-8 was good enough to earn them a 2-0 advantage as Jason Roy (120 off 108 balls) cracked a composed hundred at the top of the order, and Jos Buttler belted 91 not out off 70 balls later on.
+England's highest-ever ODI score against Australia (that record would be emphatically bettered later in the series) was good enough to earn a 2-0 lead as Jason Roy (120 off 108 balls) struck a composed hundred at the top of the order, and Jos Buttler belted 91 not out off 70 balls later on.

-A late Australian surge, this time with the bat, again had the result in doubt, with Shaun Marsh - Australia's leading run-scorer for the series with 288 at an average of 57.60 - outdoing Roy's earlier century with a fine 131 that helped bring the runs required down to a manageable 53 from the final five overs.
-But Liam Plunkett (4-53) took the key wicket of Marsh, and captain Paine (15), within the next four balls and England then quickly blasted out the tail.
+A late Australian surge, this time with the bat, had the result in doubt, with Shaun Marsh - Australia's leading run-scorer for the series with 288 at an average of 57.60 - outdoing Roy's earlier ton with a fine 131 that helped bring the runs required down to 53 from the final five overs.
+But Liam Plunkett (4-53) took the key wicket of Marsh and captain Tim Paine (15) within the next four balls before England blasted out the tail.

 Third ODI, Trent Bridge